maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 * Perpetual licenses
 * Licenses that are valid for major versions of a package only, etc.

 And as a consumer, can we pay by credit card only?
-Raise a purchase order and have NET90 payment terms?
+Can we raise a purchase order and have NET90 payment terms?
+Not for a $49 purchase, probably, but a marketplace that is out to help open source sustainability will have to accommodate the bigger customers with lengthier processes, and take that out of the open source maintaner's hands.

 ### For producers: where does the money go?